DuncanLHS/RRFPostProcessor/README.md

 - **Layer Change Macro:** Full path to a macro that will be run at the start of each layer.
 Path is to be identical to that used in M98.
 - **Layer Change Min Layer:** First layer at which the Layer Change Macro should be run.
 - **Post Heat Macro:** Full path to a macro that will be run after the toolpath heater control but before the print start.
 Path is to be identical to that used in M98.
+- **Relative Extrusion:** Use relative co-ordinates for extruder motion.

 ### Update 13/12/2020